The-Known-Galaxy/archives/jedi/organizations/mandalorians/mandalorians.md

 In their culture, they followed combat as the ultimate goal.
 And if you won, you would go down in history.
 In some rare cases, they could invoke their code, or creed in order to settle disputes with one and other, which would always have the defeating opponent dying during the fight.
-Another way to lead the Mandalorians, you have to claim ìThe Darksaberîí, (refer to the Darksaber in the weapons section) a black lightsaber crafted by the only Mandalorian Jedi, Tarre Vizsla to lead the Mandalorian clans.
+Another way to lead the Mandalorians, you have to claim ‚ÄúThe Darksaber‚Äù‚Äô, (refer to the Darksaber in the weapons section) a black lightsaber crafted by the only Mandalorian Jedi, Tarre Vizsla to lead the Mandalorian clans.